 RISE is a City of Long Beach program designed to assist those who are eligible to clear their criminal records.

-Long Beach City Prosecutor Doug Haubert spoke to participants about post-conviction relief, expungements, and Certificate of Rehabilitation.
+Long Beach City Prosecutor Doug Haubert spoke to participants about post-conviction relief, expungement, and Certificate of Rehabilitation.

 Robin Perry, with the Long Beach Bar Association, shared information on: